 Citing the work of other authors is a common characteristic of a broad range of publications.
 Such references have two purposes: for the author to provide evidence for their assertions, or show where the facts come from, and to enable the reader to locate the source of a quotation, and if interested then follow it up.

-This course is designed to ensure that a copy-editor has a full understanding of the three principal reference systems in use and how to copy-edit them effectively and efficiently.
+This course is designed to ensure that a copy-editor has a good understanding of the three principal reference systems in use and how to copy-edit them effectively and efficiently.
+Please note that this is an introductory course, designed for those who are new to or inexperienced in editing references and want to learn the basics to feel confident when approaching references.

 e-Learning modules are optimised for desktop and laptop devices and not tablets and smartphones.